WalletScrutiny/WalletScrutinyCom/_android/com.smilesbitcoin.smiles.md

 ## Verdict

 This reward app seems to be traversing the line between a custodial app and one that cannot send or receive.
-Although the app does not refer to itself as a wallet, it can in theory represent the ownership of a certain amount of BTC in the form of Satoshis.
 However, the user does not directly control the sending and receiving of such Satoshis.
 Rather, the user has to **earn it** by performing tasks.
 When a threshold is met, the user can then **withdraw** or **send** the Satoshis to a third-party bitcoin lightning wallet.

-Since the app can represent the holding of BTC (whether representative or real), and the user does **not directly control the sending or receiving** of bitcoins, we determine this app to be custodial.
+With no features that allow users to deposit BTC, however, we can conclude that this app is not meant to store your bitcoins. sMiles **does not function as a wallet.**